 Going into this Early Morning Magic review I will say that $70 per adult and about $60 per child was kind of steep.
 However, we both think it was worth it.
 We had literally no wait for Winnie the Pooh and Peter Pan’s Flight, no line for Seven Dwarfs and we got a pretty decent breakfast.
 Not having to wait in line when you have a little one is great, especially in the early morning, and you get those three major rides out of the way and don’t need to use FastPass+ on them later in the day.
 Instead, you can use them on something else.
 And I think we stayed at Magic Kingdom for a couple more hours after the event had ended that morning.

 And since it is typically cooler in the morning, you could do Early Morning Magic, ride those rides in Fantasyland, eat breakfast, do a couple more rides and go back to your resort by noon and feel like you accomplished a lot.
 And when you figure that a breakfast buffet – not a character meal – would probably run you about $40, then that means you paid around $30 to be in the park for less than 2 hours and ride the most popular rides in Fantasyland without a wait.
 When you look at it that way, that is a great value and a great way to add an extra dash of magic to one morning of your trip!!

 One thing to keep in mind is that if you have an early morning breakfast reservation and afterward you’re hoping to get in line for Seven Dwarfs Mine Train early before the park opens on a hard-ticket event day, such as Early Morning Magic, the Cast Members will actually turn you away until the park officially opens to the general public.

-Is Early Morning Magic Something We Would Do Again?
+Early Morning Magic Review Overall: Would Do Again?

-If you enjoyed this review, you should also check out our article about Free Things To Do At Disney World!
+If you enjoyed this Early Morning Magic review, you should also check out our article about Free Things To Do At Disney World!